Satvik-Sinha/Satvik-Sinha/README.md

 - 👋 Hi, I’m @Satvik-Sinha
-- 🌱 I’m currently learning Mobile App Development
+- 🌱 I’m currently learning Mobile App Development.
-💬 Ask me anything relevant.
+- 💬 Ask me anything relevant.
-📫 How to reach me: satvik2023.sinha@gmail.com
+- 📫 How to reach me: satvik2023.sinha@gmail.com

 <!---
 Satvik-Sinha/Satvik-Sinha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.